GabrielAlves0501/social-profile/README.md

 # Social Profile
-A social profile project using HTML5 and CSS3
+A social profile project using HTML5 and CSS3 Inline